 Current camera control techniques offer the user direct control over the various parameters of a linear perspective camera.
-Controlling these parameters to obtain a desired projection of even a single object can be difficult.
+Controlling these parameters to obtain a desired projection of even a single object can be difficult, particularly when the object is off the center of the viewing axis.
 The global nature in which linear perspective camera parameters affect the projection can make the specification of a desired projection for multiple scene objects almost intractable.
-While there has been some recent work on the specification of nonlinear projections constructed from multiple linear perspectives [Agrawala et al. 2000; Singh 2002; Coleman and Singh 2004; Grimm 2001], these systems similarly require the users to achieve the desired 2D projection indirectly, by controlling and combining a large number of camera parameters.
+While there has been some recent work on the specification of nonlinear projections constructed from multiple linear perspectives [Agrawala et al. 2000; Singh 2002; Grimm 2001], these systems similarly require the users to achieve the desired 2D projection indirectly, by controlling and combining a large number of camera parameters.